 Contrary to public opinion, cryptoassets may be subject to tax in the UK.
-Due to the complex nature, professional advice is recommended but the brief implications are as follows:
+Due to the complex nature, personalised advice is recommended but the brief implications are as follows:

 Capital Gains Tax for Cryptoassets

 Generally, if a cryptoasset is sold for a profit, this will result in a capital gain.
-Crypto gains over the annual tax-free amount will be chargeable to capital gains tax at either 10% or 20% depending on your other income and need to be reported on a self-assessment tax return.
+Crypto gains over the annual tax-free amount will be chargeable to capital gains tax at either 10% or 20% depending on your circumstances and need to be reported on a self-assessment tax return.

 Even if total gains during the tax year are within the annual exempt amount but the total proceeds (being the amount the assets are sold for) exceed four times the annual exempt amount, these disposals will need to be reported on your tax return.